 Parent/Guardian Acknowledgement and Permission

 As a parent or legal guardian of the above student, I understand that the Coffee County School System provides my student with internet access and access to digital resources.
 I understand that CCSS has implemented technology protection measures, including filtering and monitoring, to prevent students from accessing inappropriate materials on the Internet, but that such measures may not be one hundred percent effective at all times, and it is impossible to restrict access to all controversial content.
 With this understanding, I grant permission for my student to access the Internet.
 I also understand that CCSS provides my student with robust digital resources for classroom instruction that have been found to meet the Federal Trade Commissions’ (FTC) regulations in regard to the Child Online Privacy Protection Act (COPPA).
 Some of these resources may require student login credentials, which I authorize at the teacher’s discretion.
 A list of district-approved websites can be found at the district’s website at www.coffeecountyschools.com under the COPPA heading.
 I understand that the CCSS AUP restrictions and guidelines are a necessary component in protecting my child from exposure to inappropriate materials and from participating in inappropriate activities.
 I understand that any violation of this policy may result in disciplinary action and the removal of computer access privilege for my student.

 Please circle your choice concerning the statement below:

 My child can be featured in local broadcast and print media, on the school or school district website, on the school’s Twitter/Facebook pages, and in district publications and programs.
 Only a Photo and name will be given.

 Yes | No

 Signature_____________________________ Date ______________________

-Please read and discuss this handbook with your child, then return this page to your child’s home room teacher.
-Your signature and your child’s signature below indicates that your child will adhere to all school and district policies.
+Please read and discuss this handbook with your child.
+Your signature and your child’s signature below indicate that your child will adhere to all school and district policies.

 Parent/ Guardian signature